Mansura Isah

 Mansura Isah is a Nigerian film actress and producer working in the Hausa film industry popularly known as Kannywood.
-She begin her acting career in the late 1990s and is regarded as the first female video editor in the Hausa cenema industry.
+She was born on February 25, 1985, in Kano State, Nigeria.
+She began her acting career in the late 1990s and is regarded as the first female video editor in the Hausa cinema industry.
 She married Sani Musa Danja, a Nigerian singer and actor.
 They were later divorced.